-Five years of wasted opportunities after the bus 'yatra', we are now prepared to accept the bus, rail and air connections between the India and Pakistan as a huge progress, although the same had existed prior to 1999.
-What went wrong was the 'Kargil', which was considered by the Indians as a betrayal.
+Five years of wasted opportunities after the bus 'vatra', we are now prepared to accept the bus, rail and air connections between the India and Pakistan as a huge progress, although the same had existed prior to 1999.
+What went wrong was the 'Kargil', which was considered by the Indians as a betraval.
 Two years later another opportunity offered at Agra was frittered away by an irresistible desire to appear tough and to show that there could be no compromise on the core issue of Kashmir.
 That is history now.
 The last straw on the camel back was the terrorist attack on Indian parliament, which the Indians blamed on us.
 So far one has not seen much evidence though.

-In 1999, the talks that level between India and Pakistan but did not make much progress because of the peculiar mindset of the bureaucrats on either side of the divide had prevented a desirable outcome.
-Our prime minister did not have a clue of the people serving him or their inclinations.
-So much so that the principal member of his team included a foreign secretary who was expressly hostile to any attacks and has closed Las Vegas, Chicago and the city of New York to some aircraft.
+In 1999, the talks that began at the secretaries level between India and Pakistan but did not make jeopardizing it.
+All normal rules regarding expenditure must have been suspended in the name of emergency governing the conduct of the conference.
+The taxpayer was the poorer as a result.

+Complete shut down of a city can be justified only in case of war.
+The US too has acted in great dread of the possible terrorist attacks and has closed Las Vegas, Chicago and the city of New York to some aircraft.
 They had closed all the airports in the wake of 9/11.
 They have mandated air marshals for the foreign flights unless they want to lose access to the American space.
 No other country has resorted to such drastic measures.